developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 **Notes**
 * Local JavaScript files are injected consecutively in the order in which they are listed in the tags file.
 * Each JavaScript file will be loaded completely before the next file is loaded.
-* DOM injections occur every time a page is loaded.
-So changes to JavaScript files injected in this way can be put into effect simply by refreshing the relevant page.
+* DOM injections occur every time a page is loaded, **so changes to JavaScript files injected in this way can be put into effect simply by refreshing the relevant page**.

-> **Note: DOM injections occur every time a page is loaded.
-So changes to injected JavaScript files can be put into effect simply by refreshing the relevant page**.

 ####Inject Server-based JavaScript
 * Here, the same four JavaScript files are injected from a server: